RedMadRobot/apexy-ios/Documentation/loader_ru.md

 case .loading(let userServices):
     // loading state with optional cache (info about user and list of services) case .success(let userServices):
-    // successfull state with info about user and list of services case .failure(let error, let userServices):
+    // successful state with info about user and list of services case .failure(let error, let userServices):
     // failed state with optional cache (info about user and list of services) }